Creative music composition, including songwriting, music for film and theatre, arranging and writing idiomatically for instruments.

 - Learning Outcomes

-- Development of new skills and understandings of creating, notating and realising new music via recording and performance
+- Developed new skills and understandings of creating, notating and realising new music via recording and performance

 - The ability to suggest new ideas and areas for development